-Align technologies is a fast-growing company that is looking to shake up the market for dental braces.
-Their new invisalign technology not only makes braces out of a clear polymer but also one’s that are easily removable.
+Align Technologies is a fast-growing company that is looking to shake up the market for dental braces.
+Their Invisalign technology not only makes braces out of a clear polymer but also one’s that are easily removable.
 These appliances remove a lot of the headaches of traditional metallic or ceramic and wire style braces.
 The company is gaining quite some popularity in the industry as of recently.

 The company creates their molds on 3D Systems’ Figure 4 3D printers.
-The figure 4 is a high-speed, industrial scale SLA system that is great for printing items like braces.
-Align Technologies uses a fleet of 3D printers to produce 220,000 custom-made products every day.
+The figure 4 is a high-speed, industrial scale DLP system that is great for 3D printing dental appliances.
+Align Technologies manages to mass customize about 220,000 dental products every day.